itkr/light-progress/README.md

 # Light Progress

-This is progress reporting tool for Python
+This is a progress reporting tool for Python.

 ```python
 ProgressBar.iteration(range(42), lambda item: sleep(0.01))